preparations in the event of death

 7. Current rulings on the binding nature of advance healthcare directives (e.g. BGH, XII ZB 61/16).

-These points illustrate the complexity and the necessity of careful planning.
+These points show the complexity and the need for careful planning.

 FAQ